manojnair007/Skeduler/README.md

 This was my personal project which I could not complete due to some other commitments.

 My original idea was to develop a multi-tenant SaaS solution to schedule and manage appointments of various service providers.
-This solution has two mobile apps i.e., customer app and service provider app.
-Also backend services for both customer and service provider apps.
+This solution has two mobile apps i.e., customer app and service provider app and also backend services for both customer and service provider apps.
 Using customer mobile app, customers can book appointments of various registered service providers (Doctors, Salon, Lawyers etc.), manage booked appointments, get realtime notification of upcoming appointments and other advanced assitance w.r.t their appointments.
 Using service provider app, service providers can see and manage their daily appointments, update status etc.